chazzka/clanekforest/clanek.md

 For the ease of implementing and experimenting, we created a Ruby Gem implementing the Isolation Forest algorithm.
 It is open-source and available online at.
 - [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

 The standard Isolation Forest service can be found in the standalone package at.
+- [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

 ##### Novelty service
 The proposed solution is altering the concept of evaluation of a split point.